India election 2024: What you need to know

 Within India, the election results will also determine if voters are satisfied with the direction of Mr Modi’s government.

-While Modi has said he respects all religions, his critics have accused his government and the party of unfurling a Hindu-first policy, alarming India’s minorities, especially Muslims.
-Hindus make up 79.8 per cent of the population and Muslims 15 per cent in the country.
+While Mr Modi has said he respects all religions, his critics have accused his government and the party of unfurling a Hindu-first policy, alarming India’s minorities, especially Muslims.

+Hindus make up 79.8 per cent of the population and Muslims 15 per cent.

 There are fears that religious polarisation will deepen further and space for dissent will shrink even more in India if the BJP secures another term in power, as the party has shown low tolerance for criticism in the world’s largest democracy.